vibhorag101/Dry-Bean-Prediction/README.md

 - ConvexArea and Area have a direct correlation. i.e., As ConvexArea increases the Area increases.

 ## Part 3
-- TCA helps us to analyse high dimensional data.
+- TSNE helps us to analyse high dimensional data.
 It first measures the similarities in a high n dimensional space and then convert it to JOINT PDF to retain and reflect the probability as accurately as possible.
 - The target class is first separated to another variable.
 - We first fit the data into TSNE using fit_transform().
 - We now plot the result of the TSNE using a scatterplot